-As of December 31st, 2021 and 2020, management determined that the Company holds no uncertain tax positions.
+As at December $31^{\rm st}$, 2022 and 2021, management determined that the Company holds no uncertain tax positions.

 m) Employee benefits

 Contributions to defined benefit plans and defined contributions as well as seniority premiums are recognized as an expense when employees have rendered service entitling them to the contributions.